Nico-Rab/Java-Photo-Application/README.md

 ## Usage

 1. **Clone or download** this repository.
-2. Open Eclipse (e.g. Eclipse IDE for Java Developers).-   File → Import…
+2. Open Eclipse (e.g. Eclipse IDE for Java Developers).
+- File → Import…
 - Under General, choose Existing Projects into Workspace, then click Next.
 - Select Archive file (if you downloaded the ZIP) or Select root directory (if you unzipped).
 - If using ZIP: click Browse…, navigate to ColorCodePhotosApp.zip, and select it.